All Episodes

 They are the final arbiter in the United States of America.

-Um, to me, this leak is just another example of how far um, you know, this the quote unquote progressive liberal movement has come, that it's impacted and infected these topped legal minds at the Supreme Court who are serving the justices of the court.
+You know, to me, this leak is just another example of how far, you know, the quote-unquote progressive liberal movement has come that it's impacted and infected these top legal minds at the Supreme Court who are serving the justices of the court.

-Um, no matter what your political tuning, how far left or right you are, you would say this is a Supreme Court.
+No matter what your political tuning, how far left or right you are, you would say, this is a Supreme Court.

 It doesn't happen here.